DNA-Evolutions/Angular-Demo-Application-Source/README.md

 **Update June 8th 2021:**

 From now on, the Angular Demo uses our new swagger definition (see
-<a href="https://swagger.dna-evolutions.com/v3/api-docs/Optimize" target="_blank">swagger.dna-evolutions.com/v3/api-docs/OptimizeConfig</a>).
+<a href="https://swagger.dna-evolutions.com/v3/api-docs/Optimize" target="_blank">swagger.dna-evolutions.com/v3/api-docs/Optimize</a>).
 This requires using JOpt.TourOptimizer with **version 1.0.3 or higher**.
 This swagger definition has the advantage that it enables almost all features of JOpt at the REST-endpoint.

+**Update 21st September 2021:**
+The replacement described in *Update June 2021* is no longer necessary.
+However, models already created need to be recreated.
+Further, the legacy endpoint is dropped, and the main-endpoint changed to <a href="https://swagger.dna-evolutions.com/v3/api-docs/Optimize" target="_blank">swagger.dna-evolutions.com/v3/api-docs/Optimize</a>.

 ---